Cucumber-Diseases/cucumber-diseases.github.io/docs/smells/004-redundant-mirror-image.md

 Even if the expressions seem completely mismatched (representing opposite behaviors, such as success and failure cases), both scenarios verify the same behavior.

 ## Impact
-* Maintenance: Any change to one step affects all implementations.
+!!! danger "Test Inconsistency"
-* Risk of Inconsistency: If one side of the mirror image is updated without considering the other, scenarios may become inconsistent.
+    If one side of the mirror image is updated without considering the other, scenarios may become inconsistent.

+!!! failure "Harder Maintenance"
+    Any change to one step affects all implementations.

 ## Your task
 Identify steps that share the same implementation but describe asymmetric behavior.
 If you find such steps, consider consolidating them by using multiple expressions for a single implementation.